UMAprotocol/UMIPs/UMIPs/umip-add-dxy.md

 Voters should then go to https://www.tradingview.com/chart/?symbol=TVC%3ADXY, and make sure the interval is set to "1 day" (see B on the below image).
 Voters should then mouse-over the day determined, and look at the Open price (C on the below image) and record this number.
 This is the value for the TVC market.

 Then voters should do the same for the additional two markets of CAPITALCOM and ICEUS.
-These can be chose by clicking the DXY symbol on the top left (see A on the below image) and selecting the appropriate choice (each choice source is listed on its right)
+These can be chosen by clicking the DXY symbol on the top left (see A on the below image) and selecting the appropriate choice (each choice source is listed on its right)

 ![tradingview ux](images/tradingview-ux.png)